Before diving deep into the science behind Chelsea boots, check out our two favorite Chelsea boots here:

 Being such a versatile type of shoes, it is not difficult to figure out the best style of Chelsea boots to wear.
 But since there is no such thing as too many ideas, we thought we’d break down some of the style variations that can be found out there and on which occasions they work best.

 The suede Chelsea boots are probably the most casual type available – both for the aesthetics and durability of the material.
 This kind of Chelsea boot goes well with jeans, colorful twill pants or chinos.
-Wear suede Chelsea boots in any casual occasion by combining it with shirts, knitwear or regular t-shirts.
+Wear suede Chelsea boots in any casual occasion by combining it with shirts, knitwear, regular t-shirts, or even flannel.
 Beyond casual looks, this variation can match outfits of more liberal work environments just by adding a dress shirt and a blazer.

 Pair your rustic Chelsea boots with jeans of any kind – from classic to destroyed models.
 This style of men’s Chelsea boot also fits perfectly into a “lumberjack look” with a red and black plaid shirt.
 It can be even more casual than Chelsea in suede, so it needs a bit more attention when considered as a work outfit.